brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-06-public-relations-as-an-entrepreneur.md

----
-layout: post
-title: Public Relations as an Entrepreneur
+# Public Relations as an Entrepreneur
----

 When you are trying to develop a presence in the marketplace, you will find that it is a long term process.
 We are often deceived by the advance of a new App that creates instant exposure for a business.
 The problem is that exposure does not equal success in business.